 “We’ve noticed that people enjoy seeing articles on Facebook, and so we’re now paying closer attention to what makes for high-quality content.
 We expect organic distribution of an individual page’s posts to gradually decline over time as we continually work to make sure people have a meaningful experience on the site”- Facebook team.

 That pretty much sums up everything.
 Has the reach on Facebook’s declined?
 Yes.
 Is it a positive development?
 Debatable.

-Facebook’s new algorithms went live December 2013.
-The new algorithm is engineered to deliver relevant content to the users – it is user oriented.
+Facebook’s new algorithms went live in December 2013.
+The new algorithm is engineered to deliver relevant content to the users – it is user-oriented.
 Therefore it will be a hasty decision for marketers to term the new algorithm as a liability.
-Facebook appeal is valid due to its ability to provide relevant content to its users.
+The Facebook appeal is valid due to its ability to provide relevant content to its users.
 Therefore to keep users engaged relevant content has to appear in their feed.

 Facebook states: “Our surveys show that on average people prefer links to high quality articles about current events, their favorite sports team or shared interests, to the latest meme.
 Starting soon, we’ll be doing a better job of distinguishing between a high quality article on a website versus a meme photo hosted somewhere other than Facebook when people click on those stories on mobile.
 This means that high quality articles you or others read may show up a bit more prominently in your News Feed, and meme photos may show up a bit less prominently.”

-Hence forth posts should possess the DNA that has potential to generate clicks, comments, likes, shares to increase the reach.
+Henceforth posts should possess the DNA that has the potential to generate clicks, comments, likes, shares to increase the reach.
 Nobody likes dull content & the dull content is often ignored.
 Facebook’s new algorithm aims to reduce boring content in the feed – it is urging marketers to be specific about their audience and design content which suits their taste.
-Secondly marketers have to implement content strategies which will help to increase their audience base – more audience engagement per post increases its shelf-life.
+Secondly, marketers have to implement content strategies which will help to increase their audience base – more audience engagement per post increases its shelf-life.